-Form-Based Codes
+Form-Based Codes What's it all about?

 Zoning regulations are often difficult for average property owners and neighbors to use because of dense text and long and confusing lists of allowable and prohibited uses.
 Form-based codes are more user-friendly, because they present information in clearly-drawn diagrams and simple text.
 In communities like Somerville, form-based codes offer a more predictable way to encourage project designs that fit within existing neighborhoods.